-In December 2014, the OECD-NEA will make available a free thermodynamic database applicable to nuclear materials.
+In December 2014, the OECD-NEA made a free thermodynamic database applicable to nuclear materials available.

 This internationally recognised thermodynamic database, TAF-ID, was created in a joint project among 9 organisations, representing 6 member countries: Canada (AECL, RMCC, UOIT), France (CEA), Japan (JAEA, CRIEPI), The Netherlands (NRG), the Republic of Korea (KAERI) and The United States (DoE).

-The database is being created in an effort to ensure the ongoing safety and upkeep of current nuclear facilities and to support the development of Generation 4 reactors.
-The project is coordinated by OECD-NEA and is entirely funded by the 9 signatories.
+The database was created in an effort to ensure the ongoing safety and upkeep of current nuclear facilities and to support the development of Generation 4 reactors.
+The project was coordinated by OECD-NEA and was entirely funded by the 9 signatories.

-This December, a condensed version will be made available to NEA member nations free of charge.
-This version will contain the complete description for the following systems: U-Pu-O-C, U-Pu-Zr, U-C-N.
+In December 2014, a condensed version was made available to NEA member nations free of charge.
+This version contains the complete description for the following systems: U-Pu-O-C, U-Pu-Zr, U-C-N.

-Although the public version is being made available for free, it requires either Thermo-Calc or another computational simulation software program to run.
+Although the public version is available for free, it requires either Thermo-Calc or another computational simulation software program to run.